DurhamARC-Training/DataAnalysisPython/README.md

 * Navigating to the course materials on our GitHub page: https://durhamarc-training.github.io/DataAnalysisPython/

-* On the left side bar, find and open the "Courses" folder, and then open the file "01_Welcome.ipynb"
+* Start by accessing the "01_Welcome.ipynb" notebook in the "Courses" directory.

 You are now ready to start the course!